carakan/dotfiles/README.md

 }'
 ```

-I use NeoVim because I have had a lot of problems switching from insert mode
+~~I use NeoVim because I have had a lot of problems switching from insert mode
-to normal using vim, I researching a lot and I'm not found a valid solution for that, the only solution for now is change
+to normal using vim, I researching a lot and I'm not found a valid solution for
-to using neovim and looks more better/modern alternative.
+that, the only solution for now is change to neovim and looks more better/modern
+alternative.~~

+This setup is for NeoVim.

 So you need to install python (3):